bindralab/CellPyAbility/README.md

 ### Simple Module
 Finally, the simple module outputs nuclei counts in a 96-well matrix format.
 This offers maximum flexibility but does not provide any analysis.
 - [count matrix](example/example_expected_outputs/example_simple_CountMatrix.csv)

+## Modifying the CellProfiler Pipeline

+Across multiple cell lines and densities, our provided [CellProfiler Pipeline](src/cellpyability/CellPyAbility.cppipe) appears robust.
+However, if the user wishes to make any changes, a few guidelines must be followed to maintain compatibility with the scripts as written:
+- The module output names must remain as:
+  - Count_nuclei
+  - FileName_images

+- The CellProfiler output CSV file name must remain as:
+  - path/to/src/cellpyability/cp_output/CellPyAbilityImage.csv

+The modularity of the Python scripts and CellProfiler pipeline may prove useful.
+For example, if the user wishes to use all 96 wells instead of 60, minor Python knowledge and effort would be needed to enact this change.
+As another example, the user could analyze microscope images of 10x magnification instead of 4x magnification by increasing the expected pixel ranges for nuclei in the [CellProfiler pipeline](src/cellpyability/CellPyAbility.cppipe).

 ## Testing